TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-atlys/README.txt

 by software at boot time before the DDR2 memory is usable.

 Optimum delay tuning may vary from board to board.
-The following configuration gives good results on my test board:
+The following configuration gives good results on one test board:

   Write DDR2CFG3 <- 0x82c50000      (reset IODELAY2)
   Repeat 72 times: